Arrghus8/ClownCar/README.md

   - If a Library is missing, it's usually available through the built-in Library Manager under "Tools" -> "Manage Libraries..."
   - <EspUsbHostSerial_FTDI.h>  Follow these steps to add EspUsbHostSerial_FTDI.h
     - Goto https://github.com/wakwak-koba/EspUsbHost
-    - Click the GREEN "<> Code" box and "Download ZIP"
+    - Click the <code style="color : green">GREEN</code> "<> Code" box and "Download ZIP"
     - In Arudino IDE; goto "Sketch" -> "Include Library" -> "Add .ZIP Library"

-**To put the Nano ESP32 into programming mode** you must double-click the button on top right after connecting the usb-c cable.
-You will see the green led strobe if successful.
-TLDR is: Because ClownCar takes over the usb port, this resets that.
+**To put the Nano ESP32 into programming mode**
+ - Double-click the button on top right after connecting the usb-c cable.
+ - You will see the <code style="color : green">GREEN</code> led strobe if successful.
+ - TLDR is: Because ClownCar takes over the usb port, this resets that.

 ## General Setup